The provisional salary requirements for the 30% ruling as per 1 January 2018 are:

 What does this mean?

 Once confirmed by the Tax Authorities, international employees that have the 30% ruling will have to earn a fiscal income* of at least € 37.296 per year.
 To be eligible, one must have this minimum income.
 Another requirement is that the employee must have lived at least 150 kilometres from the Dutch border.
 The latter requirement effectively rules out employees living close to the border, such as Germany, Luxembourg, and Belgium.
 UK citizens are considered to live more than 150 kilometres from the Dutch border (even if this is not always the case).
-Detailed information about the 150 kilometer rule, can be found on this page.
+Read our article ‘the 30% ruling and the 150 kilometers regulation‘ for more detailed information on this requirement.

 Other recent developments